compute-io/lcg/README.md

 ### When To Use

 Lcg is fast and uses little memory.
-On the other hand, because it is a simple linear congruential generator it has recognized shortcomings.
+On the other hand, because the generator is a simple linear congruential generator, it has recognized shortcomings.
 By today's PRNG standards, its period, on the order of 2e9, is relatively short.
 More importantly, the "randomness quality" of its output is not of the best quality.
 These defects rule it out, for example, in Monte Carlo simulations and in cryptographic applications.
 For more on the advantages and disadvantages of LCGs see [[5]](#ref-wikipedia-2).